Federal Tax AttorneyRespond quickly and effectively to IRS audits and notices.

 If you establish a poor tax record, it could cost you hundreds of thousands of dollars – even millions!
 An IRS audit reviews financial records from you or your organization to ensure that you are reporting within legal parameters.
 Audits can occur because of random selection or a red flag on your documentation, marked within the IRS.

 When the IRS requests documents, it is important that your response is narrowly tailored to satisfy the request, without adding extraneous information.
-An attorney can assist you in responding to requests for documents and information and can help to ensure your rights are not violated.
+A knowledgeable tax attorney can assist you in responding to requests for documents and information and can help to ensure your rights are not violated.

 Taxpayer Representation Before the IRS

 Do you need representation due to an IRS inquiry or tax controversy?
-When you are going before the IRS, it is crucial that you know your rights and find representation that makes you feel confident.
+When you are going before the IRS, it is crucial that you know your rights and find representation from an experienced tax attorney who makes you feel confident.

 Taxpayers often have the burden of proving their case before the U.S. Tax Court.
-We are familiar with the rules and procedures of the U.S. Tax Court and can assist you in presenting your case and meeting your burden of proof.
+We are familiar with the rules and procedures of the U.S. Tax Court and can assist you in presenting your case and meeting your burden of proof against an IRS audit.